rv3r/Scarpet-scripts/libraries/README.md

   - for example any solid block has a `prism` of [0,0,0],[1,1,1]
 * `bounds` - list of prisms
   - solid block has [ [0,0,0],[1,1,1] ]
-* `condensed bounds` - triple of lists of x-values, y-values, and z-values of any `bounds`
+* `condensed bounds` - triple of lists of x-values, y-values, and z-values of any `bounds`, effectively just matrix transpose
   - solid block has [ [0,1],[0,1],[0,1] ]

 ## Description of methods